THE 25th ANNUAL ZOO-DE-MACK BIKE BASH

 FRIDAY EVENING CARB LOADING: The key to making this a great weekend is to get started on the right foot Friday night.
 All you have to do is stop on your way up for a world famous Potato Burger at a little bar called the Railside Bar and Grill (formerly the Elmira Inn) in Elmira, Michigan (on C-32 between Gaylord and US-131).
 A truly delightful lady named Ma had run the place for over 25 years and sold it a few years ago.
 She specially designed the Potato Burger so it will give you lots of energy for Saturday's ride!
 Let's set the record again for the most Potato Burgers ever sold in a day.
 Stop in, order a burger, and raise a beer for Ma, who passed away in the fall of 2010.
 And don't forget to get your name on the Potato Burger record list.

-FRIDAY NIGHT REGISTRATION: Friday night and Saturday morning registration are the only opportunities you will have to pick up your registration packet that includes your wristband, course map, lunch ticket and ferry ticket as well as any pre-ordered Zoo-de-Mackinac merchandise.
+FRIDAY NIGHT REGISTRATION: Friday night and Saturday morning registration are the only opportunities you will have to pick up your registration packet that includes your wristband, course map, lunch ticket and Star Line Ferry ticket as well as any pre-ordered Zoo-de-Mackinac merchandise.
 Limited quantities of Zoo-de-Mackinac merchandise will be for sale at Friday and Saturday registration if you did not pre-order.
 Friday night registration is open from 8:00 pm to midnight and is located in the lobby below the Zoo Bar at Boyne Highlands.
 Registration is also open Saturday morning from 7:30am to 10:30 am at the same location.

 FRIDAY NIGHT PARTY: For those of you who like to do things like normal, rational people, it is strongly recommend that you eat a good meal Friday night with lots of carbohydrates, and get a good night sleep.
 For the rest of you, get ready for an all out Zoo Bar summertime bash.
 We've rented out the Zoo Bar and hired the Aaron Vaughn Band to ensure an evening that will be reminiscent of those wild Saturday afternoons the Zoo Bar provides us with all ski season long.
 Don't miss our ridiculously fun big wheel race for charity in the rooms adjacent to The Zoo Bar!